zenseact/zod-web/_pages/frames.md

   <figcaption>Geographical distribution of ZOD Frames.</figcaption>
 </figure>

-The ZOD Frames dataset consists of `100k` annotated camera-LiDAR pairs, along with &plusmn; 1-second surrounding LiDAR, and high-precision GNSS.
+The ZOD Frames dataset consists of `100k` annotated camera-LiDAR pairs, along with &plusmn;1-second surrounding LiDAR, and high-precision GNSS.
 For more detailed information about the sensor setup please visit the [Sensor setup](/#sensor-setup) section on the [Home](/) page.

 ZOD Frames is a **highly diverse dataset**, with data collected from **14 European countries** over two years.
 The geographical distribution is shown in the figure to the right and can be seen ranging from the snowy parts of northern Sweden to the sunny countryside of Italy.
 To quantitatively evaluate the geographical diversity of our dataset, we made use of the diversity area metric[^1], defined as the union of all `75m` (radius) diluted ego-poses in the dataset.
 Using this definition, ZOD Frames obtains an area metric of `705km²`, which could be compared to `5km²`, `17km²`, and `76km²` for nuScenes[^2], Argoverse 2[^3], and Waymo Open[^1] respectively.
 The dataset is also highly diverse in terms of time of day, road type, and weather, as shown in the figure below.